 We’re hoping the series will be conversationally interactive and dynamic, rather than a static sequence of stand-alone opinion pieces.
 Interaction with one another’s thinking begins with the authors of the first five blogs, each of whom will address the question: “Has ECE created a false dichotomy among increasing early childhood educators’ preparation and education, compensation and status, and the field’s diversity and inclusivity?”

 If the series’ intentions are realized, its breadth and scope will circumvent Wat’s apprehension that ECE’s future becomes a choice between a well-paid, predominantly white workforce that has high levels of education, and one that is cash poor, less educated, but rich in diversity.
 Given ECE’s long-standing commitment to children’s well being, it’s our obligation to rise above this possibility.
 A new framework is needed for understanding and addressing the defining issues of preparation and education, compensation and status, and diversity and inclusivity — for forging a deeper understanding of the perceptions and beliefs too frequently holding ECE in check as a field of practice.

-The views expressed here are those of the
+The views expressed here are those of the author.

 For the purposes of this blog series, early childhood education (ECE) refers to early learning programs for children from birth to the start of kindergarten.
 New America’s Early and Elementary Education Policy Program overall policy focus, however, encompasses early education for children birth to age 8.

 These authors were identified by Laura Bornfreund, Stacie Goffin, and Albert Wat.